Civil Investigative Demands

 The Federal Trade Commission (FTC) possesses investigation powers that are defined in 6, 9 and 20 of the FTC Act.
 The FTC pursues cases involving unfair and deceptive trade practices through CIDs and enforcement actions and litigation.

 Hinch Newman knows how to win when it comes to FTC investigations, civil investigation demands (CIDs) and subpoenas.
-The firm is singularly focused on protecting clients’ interests and appreciates the impact that regulatory investigations can have on business strategy.
+An FTC CID attorney is singularly focused on protecting clients’ interests and appreciates the impact that regulatory investigations can have on business strategy.
 FTC investigation lawyer Richard B. Newman is highly-skilled at developing and implementing strategic plans to resolve government inquiries and thwart enforcement action.

 FTC Consumer Protection Laws

 The FTC’s primary consumer protection statute is Section 5(a) of the FTC Act, 15 U.S.C. § 45.
 Section 5 of the FTC Act provides that unfair or deceptive acts or practices in or affecting commerce are unlawful.
 The FTC relies on Section 5 to challenge everything from advertising and marketing practices to privacy and data protection practices.